I am an eternal tidoptimist when it comes to time. I constantly believe I have more time than I actually do… and this is why I am always late.

 If you’re not, you might as well skip this point.

 Getting enough sleep comes down to being realistic about how much sleep you actually need to function as a normal human being.

 I know that I need 8 hours of sleep to be a bouncing, engaging bundle of joy but I can still effectively function on 7 hours… Anything less than 7 and I start to become a bit of a twat.

 Whilst it’s not scientifically proven, I usually calculate that for every 30 minutes of sleep I get I am good to be around for an hour or so.
 If I have a 14 hour day ahead of me (10 hours of work, 2 hour drive each way) I need at least 7 hours of sleep.
-If I’m having a beastly day where I know I’m going to be working for 12 hours on my feet, starting at 7am with a 4 hour drive home… I know I need at least 8 hours but 9 would be even better.
+If I’m having a beastly day where I know I’m going to be working for 12 hours on my feet, starting at 7am with a 4 hour drive home (16 hours of doing)… I know I need at least 8 hours but 9 would be even better.

 It’s just about knowing how much sleep you need and working backwards.
 You know your body better than anybody else and you know what works best for it.

 If you don’t, I recommend you take the time to learn.
 It’s a lot easier to get up in the morning when you’re not physically and mentally exhausted from sleep deprivation.

 If google maps says it’s going to take 35 minutes to get somewhere, it’s going to take at least 35 minutes to get there.

 Google has some real smart algorithms that stalk us when we use maps and adjust travel time based on other peoples journeys, roadworks and delays.
 It’s all a little bit Big Brother but it’s accurate.
 Just accept it.

 On occasion you might get there quicker (less traffic, walking quicker) but let’s just agree to be honest with each other here.
 There is always more traffic than we anticipate, always a truck that drove just a bit too slow or a group chat that we just have to reply before we get to our destination.